itsStxn/Coding-problems-Linked-List/Easy/Linked List Cycle/README.md

 *Follow up: Can you solve it using O(1) (i.e. constant) memory?*

 ## Strategy
-Use Floyds Tortoise algorithm.
+### Floyds Tortoise algorithm
 Set a `fast` and `slow` pointers.

 `slow` moves by 1 node, `fast` moves by 2 nodes.
 Eventually, `fast` will be exactly equal to `slow` because they point to the same reference.

+### Disruptive approach
+Set a `curr` and `marker` pointers.

+`curr` moves forward, and every node found by it becomes `marker`.
+If `curr` finds `marker`, it means that it has already seen that node, thus running in a cycle.
+The method is not recommended because it alters `head`, making it lose all of its references.

 ## Time Complexity - O(n)
-Each node is processed either once at best and slightly more than once at worst.
+Each node is processed either once or slightly more than once at worst.

 ## Space Complexity - O(1)
 The variables only store pointers.